eduardofloriani/resp-registration-form/README.md

 # respRegistrationForm
-Responsive registration form created with HTML/CSS.
+Front-end of a responsive registration form created with HTML/CSS